MobilityData/mobilitydatabase-web/docs/user-feature-flags.md

 # User Feature Flags

-User-based feature flags are per-user configuration values resolved by the backend (`GET /v1/user`) and made available across the entire app — both on the server (Server Components, middleware) and on the client (React components).
+User feature flags are per-user configuration values resolved from the backend (`GET /v1/user`) and consumed on the client only, via a plain reusable [SWR](https://swr.vercel.app/) hook.

+This is the "User feature flags" row in the CLAUDE.md two-feature-flag-systems table — global flags are a different mechanism (Firebase Remote Config, see `src/lib/remote-config.server.ts`).

 ---

 ## Architecture overview

 ```
-┌──────────────────────────────────────────────────────────────┐
+┌───────────────────────────────────────────────────────────────────┐
-│  Login (Redux Saga — client)                                  │
+│  Login / signup / OAuth login sagas (auth-saga.ts — client)       │
 │                                                                    │
 │  1.
-GET /v1/user  →  UserProfile.features[]                   │
+GET /v1/user  (retrieveUserInformation, already fetched for   │
+│     the profile itself)                                           │
-│  2. yield call(applyUserFeatureFlags, features)                │
+│  2. setUserFeatureFlagsCache(uid, userData.features)               │
-│     → POST /api/feature-flags → HMAC-signs → sets             │
+│     → seeds the SWR cache for [USER_FEATURE_FLAGS_SWR_KEY, uid]    │
+│       with revalidate: false, so useUserFeatureFlags() below       │
+│       never re-fetches data the saga already has                   │
+└───────────────────────────────┬────────────────────────────────────┘
+                                │ cache seeded (no network call)
+                                ▼
+┌───────────────────────────────────────────────────────────────────┐
+│  useUserFeatureFlags()  (src/app/hooks/useUserFeatureFlags.ts)    │
+│                                                                    │
-│        md_features httpOnly cookie                             │
+│  useSWR([USER_FEATURE_FLAGS_SWR_KEY, uid], fetchUserFeatureFlags)  │
+│  - No seed yet (e.g. page reload with an existing Firebase        │
+│    session, no login saga ran)?
+Fetches GET /v1/user itself,      │
-│     → on success, broadcasts the resolved flags on the         │
+│    authenticated with the client's Firebase ID token.             │
+│  - Seed already present?
+Reuses it — no extra request.            │
+│  - Every caller shares this one cache entry per uid, whether it's │
-│        FEATURE_FLAGS_CHANNEL BroadcastChannel                  │
+│    UserFeatureFlagsSync (below) or any future consumer.           │
-└──────────────────────────┬───────────────────────────────────-┘
+└───────────────────────────────┬────────────────────────────────────┘
                                 │
-┌──────────────────────────────────────────────────────────────┐
-│  Session renewal (AuthSessionProvider — client, ~hourly)      │
-│                                                               │
-│  setUserCookieSession() returns wasRenewal=true when an       │
-│  existing session is stale (same uid, cookie expired).        │
-│  AuthSessionProvider then calls refreshUserFeatureFlags():    │
-│  1.
-GET /v1/user  →  UserProfile.features[]                   │
-│  2. applyUserFeatureFlags(features)  (same path as login)     │
-└──────────────────────────┬───────────────────────────────────-┘
-                           │ cookie written + flags broadcast
-          ┌────────────────┴───────────────┐
+                ┌───────────────┴────────────────┐
                 ▼                                 ▼
-┌─────────────────┐             ┌──────────────────────────┐
-│  Server side    │             │  Client side              │
+┌────────────────────────────┐      ┌─────────────────────────────┐
-│                 │             │                           │
+│ UserFeatureFlagsSync        │      │ Any other consumer           │
-│ getServerFlags()│             │ UserFeatureFlagProvider    │
+│ (components/                │      │ (e.g. ClientSubscribeControls)│
-│ (Server Action) │             │ listens on                │
+│  UserFeatureFlagsSync.tsx)   │      │                               │
-│ reads & verifies│             │ FEATURE_FLAGS_CHANNEL,     │
+│                              │      │ const { flags, isResolved }  │
-│ md_features     │             │ holds flags in React       │
+│ Mounted once, globally, in   │      │   = useUserFeatureFlags();   │
-│ cookie directly │             │ state (ephemeral)          │
+│ providers.tsx.
+Renders null; │      │                               │
-│                 │             │                            │
+│ exists so flags resolve (and │      └───────────────────────────────┘
-│ Used in:        │             │ useUserFeatureFlags()       │
-│ - layout.tsx    │             │ → typed map                 │
+│ expose window.__featureFlags/│
-│   (SSR hydrate) │             │ { isNotifications           │
+│ __featureFlagsResolved for    │
-│ - Server        │             │   Enabled: boolean, … }     │
+│ Cypress) on every page, not   │
+│ only ones with a real         │
-│   Components    │             │                             │
+│ consumer.                     │
-└─────────────────┘             └──────────────────────────┘
+└────────────────────────────┘
 ```

-Note the read path (`getServerFlags`) and write path (`applyUserFeatureFlags`) are two different mechanisms:

-- **Reads** go through a Server Action (`src/app/actions/feature-flags.ts`), used for SSR hydration in `layout.tsx`.
-- **Writes** go through a plain API route (`POST /api/feature-flags`), called from the client via `fetch`.
-The client never gets the cookie value directly — the route sets it `httpOnly` — but the client *does* get the resolved flags back immediately via the `BroadcastChannel` push described below, so no read-after-write round trip is needed.

-## Data flow in detail

-### On login

-1. Login saga calls `GET /v1/user` (`retrieveUserInformation`) and receives `UserProfile.features[]`.
-2. Saga calls `applyUserFeatureFlags(features)` (`session-service.ts`), which:
-   - `POST`s the raw `FeatureFlag[]` to `/api/feature-flags`, which HMAC-signs the payload and writes an `httpOnly` cookie (`md_features`, 1 hr TTL).
-   - On a successful response, converts the flags with `toUserFeatureFlags()` and calls `broadcastExtendedMessage(FEATURE_FLAGS_CHANNEL, flags)`.
-3. `broadcastExtendedMessage` delivers the resolved flags to every other open tab via the underlying `BroadcastChannel`, **and** invokes the listener in the current tab directly (a `BroadcastChannel` never delivers to its own sender), so all tabs update in the same call.
-4. `UserFeatureFlagProvider`'s channel listener calls `setFlags` with the pushed value — no extra fetch needed, in this tab or any other.
-5. The whole call is wrapped in try/catch in the saga — a failure (network error, channel not yet registered) is swallowed and never blocks `loginSuccess`.

-### On session renewal (~hourly cadence)

-`AuthSessionProvider` calls `setUserCookieSession()` on a 5-minute interval (and on every `onIdTokenChanged` event). `setUserCookieSession()` performs a single `localStorage` read to determine the session state:

-- **`'fresh'`** — same uid, cookie not yet stale → no-op, returns `false`.
-- **`'renewal'`** — same uid, cookie stale → POSTs `/api/session` to renew, returns `true`.
-- **`'new'`** — no prior record or different uid (fresh login / identity change) → POSTs `/api/session`, returns `false`.
-The login saga already handled the flag fetch in this case.

-When `wasRenewal === true` and the user is not anonymous, `AuthSessionProvider` calls `refreshUserFeatureFlags()`, which:
-1. Calls `retrieveUserInformation()` (`GET /v1/user`) to get the latest `features[]`.
-2. Calls `applyUserFeatureFlags(features)` — same POST + broadcast path as login.

-This keeps feature flags current for long-lived sessions without requiring re-login.
-A failure is silently swallowed — flag staleness is preferable to disrupting the session renewal.

-### On logout

-`logoutSaga` calls `clearUserCookieSession()` which hits `DELETE /api/session`.
-That route clears both `md_session` and `md_features` in a single response.
-The saga also directly broadcasts `defaultUserFeatureFlags` on `FEATURE_FLAGS_CHANNEL` so every open tab resets immediately. `UserFeatureFlagProvider` additionally resets to defaults on its own whenever `isAuthenticated` transitions to `false`, as a second line of defense.

-### On page load (SSR)

-`layout.tsx` calls `getServerFlags()` in its `Promise.all` alongside `getRemoteConfigValues()`.
-The result is passed as `initialFlags` to `<Providers>`, which forwards it to `<UserFeatureFlagProvider initialFlags={...}>`.
-The provider initialises its React state with these values, so the **first render is always flash-free** — no loading state, no client-side fetch on mount.
+Revalidation, once the initial value is in place:

+- **Window focus** — `revalidateOnFocus: true`, throttled to once per 60s (`focusThrottleInterval`).
+- **Session renewal** — `AuthSessionProvider` calls `revalidateUserFeatureFlags(uid)` whenever it renews the `md_session` cookie (~hourly).
+See [AuthSessionProvider.tsx](../src/app/components/AuthSessionProvider.tsx)
+  and the discussion of why this piggybacks on session renewal rather than polling on its own schedule.
+- **Identity change** — not a revalidation at all.
+The cache key is `[KEY, uid]`, so signing in as a different user lands on a different key and resolves independently; there is nothing to invalidate.

+On logout, `isAuthenticated` becomes `false`, the cache key becomes `null` (no fetch), and the hook falls back to `defaultUserFeatureFlags` with `isResolved: true` immediately — signed-out is a resolved answer, not a pending one.

 ---